Line98Dev/offline-video-editing/Documentation/Development.md

 * Explaining important files, such as config files
   * Important files are similar throughout the project.
 This image shows these important files:
   <img src="https://github.com/Line98Dev/offline-video-editing/blob/master/Auxiliary%20Files/Native.png" width="400">

+  * To run tests, run ZooomUnitTests.
+If this does not work uncolapse ZooomUnitTests and right click serives and run tests.

 * Special section on how to test and how to interpret the result
   * Sign in screen